-Risk Identification: Everyone in the Company has a responsibility to identify risks in their area, engage to ensure they are appropriately assessed and that controls are put in place to manage risks within the set risk appetite.
-The Company maintains a log for the documentation and categorization of potential risks facing the business, known as the risk register.
+Risk Identification: All employees of the Company have a responsibility to identify risks in their area, engage the correct personnel to ensure they are appropriately assessed and that controls exist to manage risks within the set risk appetite.
+The CRO report includes detailed information on each risk exposure relative to its risk appetite, with commentary and supporting analysis over the current and prospective risk profile.
+All risks and controls impacting key processes are captured in the Company's risk register, which forms the basis for regular risk and control self-assessments (RCSA).

-Risk Measurement: The Company has processes to evaluate and measure all identified risks at least annually.
-The Company adopts quantitative methods to measure its exposure to quantifiable risks (e.g. market risk, insurance risk, credit risk) with use of stress and scenario testing to determine the potential impact that an increase in risk exposure may have on its capital, earnings and liquidity position.
+Risk Measurement: The Company has processes to evaluate and measure all identified risks, at least annually.
+The Company adopts quantitative methods to measure its exposure to quantifiable risks (e.g. market risk, insurance risk, credit risk) and uses stress and scenario testing to determine the potential impact that an increase in risk exposure may have on its capital, earnings and liquidity position.

-Risk Response: Risk evaluation occurs through periodic review of risk exposures in relation to the risk appetite, discussion by senior management and consideration of the optimal risk return positioning.
+Risk Response: Appropriate risk responses are developed through discussions with senior management where risk evaluation, along with proposed risk mitigation strategies, occurs through periodic review of risk exposures in relation to the risk appetite and consideration of the optimal risk return positioning.

-Risk Reporting and Control: Risk reporting must ensure that all material risks are regularly monitored and reported.
+Risk Reporting and Control: Risk reporting ensures that all material risks are regularly monitored and reported.
 Where appropriate, control points are established for heightened monitoring, and limits are established that should not be breached.
-Risks that have progressed beyond the set risk appetite limits must be managed in line with their assessment and escalated to the appropriate forum to ensure visibility is provided at the right levels with respect to mitigating actions to be implemented.
+Risks that have progressed beyond the set risk appetite limits must be escalated to the appropriate forum(s) and managed in line with the documented management actions to ensure visibility is provided at the right levels with respect to ensuring mitigating actions are implemented.

-Compliance: Compliance requirements set out the attestations needed from Executive Officers responsible for ensuring implementation of the various Risk Management Policies.
+Compliance: Compliance requirements set out the attestations needed from Executive Officers who are responsible for ensuring implementation of the various Policies.